xdanny/explorative-visualization/README.md

 ## Clean Energy Investment Explorer
 An interactive dashboard for exploring global clean energy adoption patterns, technological breakthroughs, and investment trends.
 Built with Streamlit and powered by IRENA's public investment data.
+The app is currently hosted on StreamLit Cloud and can be accessed [here](https://explorative-visualization-rmmwdmd3dsjnbwkso9d9ov.streamlit.app/).

 ### 🎯 Project Overview
 This visualization tool provides insights into: